hirefire/hirefire/README.md

 **High traffic example** say we have a high traffic application that needs to process a lot of jobs.
 There may be "traffic spikes" from time to time.
 In this case you can take advantage of the **job\_worker\_ratio**.
 Since this is application-specific, HireFire allows you to define how many workers there should be running, depending on the amount of queued jobs there are (see example configuration below).
 HireFire will then spin up more workers as traffic increases so it can work through the queue faster, then when the jobs are all finished, it'll shut down all the workers again until the next job gets queued (in which case it'll start with only a single worker again).

-**Enough with the examples!** Read on to see how to set it, and configure it to your scaling and money saving needs.

 Author
 ------